The Best Broiled Lobster Tails Recipe Ever

 - 1 teaspoon smoked paprika

 - Set lobster tails on a baking sheet or in an oven safe dish.

 - With sharp kitchen scissors or a knife, carefully cut the top of the lobster tail shell down to the tip of the tail, avoiding the meat.
-Devein if needed.
+Devein and remove any grit if needed.

 - Carefully pull shell down, so meat looks like it is sitting on top of shell and open.